keptn-sandbox/k6-service/docs/k6-jes-example/README.md

 # K6 - Job Executor Service Demo

 This tutorial will use Job Executor Service to execute K6 performance testing in a Keptn project.
+We'll start with running a K6 script and how the logs look.
+And then we'll modify the K6 script to see the behaviour when it fails.

 ## Setup